Sign in →

 Testing Algorithm

-Testing begins with coagulation factor IX activity assay with dilutions to evaluate assay inhibition; if the factor IX activity assay is normal or increased, then a technical interpretation will be provided.
+Testing begins with the coagulation factor IX activity assay with dilutions to evaluate assay inhibition; if the factor IX activity assay is normal or increased, then a technical interpretation will be provided.

-If the factor IX activity assay is decreased, then an inhibitor screen will be performed at an additional charge to look for specific factor IX inhibition and a professional interpretation will be provided.
+If the factor IX activity assay is decreased, then an inhibitor screen to look for specific factor IX inhibition will be performed at an additional charge and a professional interpretation will be provided.
 If specific inhibition is apparent, the titer of the inhibitor will be determined.

 Method Name